 See your healthcare provider for an ingrown toenail if you have:

-- Tried topical antibiotic ointment, soaking and self-care but the toe still hurts.
+You should also see your provider if you’ve tried topical antibiotic ointment, soaking and self-care but your toe still hurts.

 If you have an ingrown toenail, ask your provider: